deckhouse/virtualization/README.md

 - The [CNI Cilium](https://deckhouse.ru/documentation/v1/modules/021-cni-cilium/) module to provide network connectivity for virtual machines.
 - Modules SDS-DRBD or [Ceph](https://deckhouse.ru/documentation/v1/modules/031-ceph-csi/) for storing virtual machine data.
 It is also possible to use other storage options that support the creation of block devices with `RWX` (`ReadWriteMany`) access mode.

-To connect to a virtual machine via Serial Console or VNC protocol, install the virtctl client.

 ## Architecture

 The module includes the following components: